Sportive and endurance road bikes, with their comfort-focused design and equipment, are the most popular style of road bikes in the UK.

 Even with Canyon’s aggressive prices, you won’t quite get a carbon fibre Endurace (the Endurace CF 7.0 costs £1,329) but you can get the Endurace AL 6.0 for £999.
 It trades the carbon for an aluminium frame but it shares many of the same features including the relaxed riding position and pencil thin seat stays.
 Canyon specs a Shimano 150 groupset - a full groupset including the chainset and brakes - with high-quality Continental Grand Prix 4000S II 25mm tyres on Mavic Aksium wheels.

-Giant’s Defy endurance bike starts at £1,499 but it has launched the brand new Contend SL model to occupy this price range.
-It features a frame made using Giant’s own ALUXX SL aluminium with shared features like an OverDrive headtube and PowerCore bottom bracket to provide a stiff frame, but most importantly the D-Fuse seatpost is borrowed from the Defy to keep the ride smooth and comfortable.
-A Shimano 105 groupset with a compact chainset and Giant’s own wheels, tyres and finishing kit complete the package.
+Giant’s Contend models are what the company terms road all-rounders and that makes them perfect all-day bikes.
+The Contend SL 1 features a frame made using Giant’s own ALUXX SL aluminium with shared features like an OverDrive headtube and PowerCore bottom bracket to provide a stiff frame, but most importantly the D-Fuse seatpost is borrowed from the Defy to keep the ride smooth and comfortable.
+A Shimano 105 groupset with a compact chainset and Giant’s own wheels, tubeless tyres and finishing kit complete the package.

 The Synapse has been a popular choice for cyclists seeking comfort for long distance rides for a good few years.
 The frame is designed to smother rough roads and along with wide tyres a skinny 25.4mm seatpost and a geometry that places you in a more upright position, it's a comfortable ride.
 This aluminium version is equipped with Promax Render R mechanical disc brakes and a Shimano Tiagra/FSA groupset.
 Tyres are Schwalbe Lugano in a 25mm width.
-It's not quite as well specced as the Merida, Giant or Canyon at the same price but you are getting disc brakes which offer better braking in all conditions.
+It's not quite as well specced as the Merida, Giant or Canyon but you are getting disc brakes which offer better braking in all conditions.
 At this end of year price it's a bargain, but only in 54cm, 56cm and 58cm sizes.
 Evans Cycles has smaller sizes for £899.